It is projected that $11.1 billion in venture capital will be invested in AI healthcare companies in 2024.

 To be honest, in allied health professions, we are not accustomed to this level of investment—and we’re not used to fielding these types of sales pitches.

-That’s why I recorded this podcast course with Dennis Morrison, PhD, where we look at some of the latest research about ambient AI documentation tools (and identify the most important questions therapists need to ask about any new tools that are presented to them).
+In the episode we look at some of the latest research about ambient listening AI documentation tools (and identify the most important questions therapists need to ask about any new tools that are presented to them).

 This course was recorded with occupational therapists in mind, but I hope other allied health professionals (including physical therapy, speech therapy, and behavioral health providers) find this information helpful—and that they are asking similar questions!